-of the ambient shear vector.
+CAPE values in Figure 3 also varied with the direction of the ambient shear vector.
 Downshear values ranged from 218 to 1556 J kg-1, with a mean of 861 J kg-1.
 All upshear values fell below 1000 J kg-1, with a mean value of 291 J kg-1.

 Figure 4 shows an infrared satellite image of Hurricane Bonnie at 2200 UTC 23 August, during the period shown by Heymsfield et al. (2001) to have frequent intense cells.
 The wind barbs represent the mean wind over the lowest 6 km.
-Also shown are 0-6-km helicity values for the six dropsondes released on 23 August.
-These are plotted with respect to the moving center, but not rotated with respect to the vertical wind shear, which is from the northwest at this time (Fig. 1).
+Also shown are 0-6 km helicity values for the six dropsondes released on 23 August.
+These are plotted with respect to the moving center, but not rotated with respect to the vertical wind shear, which is from the northwest at this time (Figure 1).
 An intense cell existed northeast of the center (left of shear), and a second cell was developing southeast of the center (downshear).
 The two dropsondes with large helicity (D2 at 1859 UTC 23 August and D5 at 2119 UTC 23 August) were released on either side of the region where the most intense convection developed throughout the period.
 The remaining sondes fell well outside the strong cells and contained much lower helicity values.

-As noted earlier, Heymsfield et al. (2001) described the evolution of five cells between 1800 and 2200 UTC 23 August.
-Each cell formed upwind of an existing cell as in Fig. 4.
+As noted earlier, Heymsfield et al. (2001) described the evolution of 5 cells between 1800 and 2200 UTC 23 August.
+Each cell formed upwind of an existing cell as in Figure 4.
 They rapidly intensified as they moved azimuthally and slightly outward from the center, and dissipated upshear.
-The cells lasted about 90-120 min, reached altitudes as high as 17.5 km with cloud-top temperatures often below $-80^{\circ}$ C (see Fig. 4), and exhibited small spatial scales (20-25 km) even on infrared satellite images.
+The cells lasted about 90-120 minutes, reached altitudes as high as 17.5 km with cloud top temperatures often below -80°C (see Figure 4), and exhibited small spatial scales (20-25 km) even on infrared satellite images.
 These cells displayed the temporal and spatial scales of supercells.
-The "back building" behavior described above (e.g., Bluestein and Jain 1985) effectively extended the eyewall from half open to more than three-quarters closed over 4 h (see Fig. 3 of Heymsfield et al. 2001).
+The "back-building" behavior described above (e.g., Bluestein and Jain 1985) effectively extended the eyewall from half open to more than three-quarters closed over four hours (see Figure 3 of Heymsfield et al. 2001).

 Late on 24 August, localized individual convective cells displayed similar behavior to those on 23 August.
 Early on 25 August, the cloud distribution became far more asymmetric with respect to the storm center.
 Figure 5 shows infrared satellite images at 0100, 0200, and 0300 UTC.
-Helicity values and mean winds are shown in Fig. 5a.
-At 0100 UTC, a cell was beginning to grow
+Helicity values and mean winds are shown in Figure 5a.
+At 0100 UTC, a cell was beginning to grow just east of the center (downshear at this time; see Figure 1).
+During the following two hours (Figures 5b, 5c), the cell grew dramatically.
+Sondes D9 and D10 contained the largest helicity.
+Cell growth occurred in the same region of the storm as these two large helicity values.
+Helicity values were also elevated in the region upwind of the deepest cells